mvolkmann/blog/src/swift/SwiftUI.md

             }
             .searchable(
                 text: $query,
-                // Without this the search input will be hidden
+                // Supposedly the search input should be hidden
-                // until the user drags down on the List.
+                // until the user drags down on the List
+                // unless the following argument is supplied.
+                // However, it seems to be always displayed even without this.
-                placement: .navigationBarDrawer(displayMode: .always),
+                // placement: .navigationBarDrawer(displayMode: .always),
                 prompt: "Person Name"
-            )
+            ) {
+                // Include this closure to provide suggested completions.
+                // Tapping one selects it.
+                ForEach(matchingPeople, id: \.self) { result in
+                    Text(result).searchCompletion(result)
+                }
+            }
             .autocapitalization(.none)
             .navigationTitle("People")
         }